PLAN 672: Urban Data Analytics in R

 We will use StackOverflow for asynchronous communication and troubleshooting.
 We can follow guidelines like these that allow you to get to answers quickly:

-We will also use RStudio Cloud for troubleshooting in this course.
+We could also use RStudio Cloud for troubleshooting in this course.
 Think of RStudio Cloud as an instance of RStudio in the cloud where you can share not only your script but also the whole environment.
 This increases the likelihood that others can replicate your results or troubles.
 Instructions are located here.

 Academic Conduct